ddegil/custom-related-products-reciprocating-for-woocommerce/readme.txt

 How to use:

 * Edit any product.
 Under Linked Products you will now have a Related Products selector alongside the Cross-Sells and Upsells.
+* If you want the related products you choose to reciprocate then check the "Related Products Reciprocate" box.
+The check will be maintained.
 * Select some products and save.
 * As long as your theme has a related products section, you're done!
 By default all WooCommerce themes have this, so unless your theme specifically disables it you're all set.
 * If you don't select related products for any product, it will fall back to the WooCommerce default behavior of selecting random products by category.
 If you'd prefer to show no products you can configure that under WooCommerce > Custom Related Products.

-This plugin has been tested with WooCommerce 2.1 through 3.0.
+This plugin has been tested with WooCommerce 7 through 8.9.1.

 == Installation ==

-1. Download Custom Related Products for WooCommerce.
+1. Download Custom Related Products for WooCommerce Reciprocating.
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Configure under WooCommerce > Custom Related Products

 == Changelog ==
+= 2.0 =
+* Removed older woocommerce hacks.
+* Added reciprocating setting in settings page.
+* Added reciprocating logic.

 = 1.3 =
 * Update to work with the UI rewrite and related post querying rewrite in WooCommerce 3.0.